 Being a Druid in today's world is more than being a presider over ritual.
 Living our druidry, like the Buddha living enlightenment, gives us compassion for all sentient beings and the responsibility to stay engaged with our community to bring others to a deeply active empathy with all of Nature, living in balance with nature and within the reasonable limits of our natural resources.

-As Druids, we study the ancient wisdom along with scientific discoveries to help us understand where we are going and why.
-But we live in the here and now and must take action to provide leadership in our current context of political upheaval and environmental destruction.
+We study the ancient wisdom along with scientific discoveries to help us understand where we are going and why.
+We live in the here and now and must take action to provide leadership in our current context of political upheaval and environmental destruction.
 We are warriors in the battle to defend Nature from ruthless exploitation and careless destruction.
 For society to move from a mechanical model of nature and an exploitative relationship, we need a transformation in human nature.
 That means cultivating our spiritual relationship with Nature by walking the path of a less consumer driven, materialistic, exploitative lifestyle and society.

 Within Druidry we find our authenticity and learn how to embody our indigeneity.
 After eons of displacement and colonization, we seek our path home to a genuine kinship with our local environment.
 Here we adapt to, find harmony with, and steward the local land.
 One generic philosophy cannot do justice to the local diversity of our environments.
 Our myths and spirituality must emanate from the local environs instead of being globally homogenized.
 We must honor the spirits of place wherever we find ourselves.
 Please view this documentary, called Occupied Cascadia, demonstrating these yearnings in our community.